ultrabug/py3status/py3status/modules/README.md

 ### <a name="imap"></a>imap

-Display the unread messages count from your IMAP account.
+Display number of unread messages from IMAP account.

 Configuration parameters:
   - `cache_timeout` how often to run this check *(default 60)*